anishasthana/git-workshop/3-branches.md

 ## Bonus Step

 If you have extra time, delete your new branch to clean up.
 Make sure you are on the main branch with `git branch` (or change to master with `git checkout main`) because you cannot delete a branch you're currently on.
 Then delete the other branch with `git branch -d my-new-branch`.
 Check that the delete worked by using `git branch` to list all local branches.

+### Vim Tutorial

+If you're interested in learning more about vim, an interactive tutorial can be found [here](https://www.openvim.com/).
+Feel free to run through this at your own convenience.